 We do not allow parents to ride the bus with kids to and from contests for reasons of consistency.
 We encourage parents to start a carpool system if they plan on attending a majority of away games.

 ATHLETIC TRAINERS

-St. Anne's-Belfield School now employs two full-time athletic trainers on the Learning Village Campus.
-They are available by appointment from 10:00 - 2:00 p.m.
+St. Anne's-Belfield School employs two full-time athletic trainers on the Belfield Campus.
+They are available throughout the day, though confirmation of availability should be accomplished by scheduling an appointment.

 Services